slsa-framework/slsa-proposals/0005/README.md

 #### Tier two: Third-party audit

-### Auditor participation

-Auditors can take part in the program by:

-1. Registering their intent with the OpenSSF.
-2. Performing any training and/or certification required by the OpenSSF (TBD)
-3. Completing the terms and conditions form.
-4. Opening a PR against the auditor repository containing
-    1. Name of the auditor
-    2. Auditor's website
-    3. A URI that resolves to the auditor's auditing procedure.

-The community will review the PR and merge it once it has been approved by at least two maintainers.
-It is not yet clear what, if any, criteria will be used to evaluate auditors.

-Once the PR is merged and the terms and signed, the OpenSSF grants the auditor a license to use the SLSA logo on its website and promotional materials.
-The OpenSSF reserves the right to revoke the license if the auditor fails to publicize audit reports,  performs insufficiently thorough audits, or otherwise acts against the SLSA Community's interests.

-### Build platform participation

 The third-party audit tier requires that a build platform:

 -  Provide the auditor access to the build system and any supporting